Psychodynamic Psychology

 Getty

 The superego can be described as the morality component and encompasses the values and morals we grow to have as we’re influenced by the world and the people around us.
-Whereas the ego is a mediator between both the id and the superego, the superego attempts to impose a moral view upon the id and the ego in an attempt to modify both to meet personal and social standards.
+The ego is a mediator between both the id and the superego; the superego attempts to impose a moral view upon the id and the ego in an attempt to modify both to meet personal and social standards.
 The ego may focus on problem-solving and rationality, but the superego places even greater restrictions on what may be wrong or right, rather than just what may be the most plausible course of action.
-When the ego satisfies the id by choosing a certain path to reach our goals that the moral compass of the superego conflicts with, it can regulate this behavior (and future choices) by causing a sense of guilt in the person.
+When the ego satisfies the id by choosing a certain path to reach our goals that the moral compass of the superego conflicts with, it can control this behavior (and future choices) by causing a sense of guilt in the person.

 This is what is commonly referred to as a person's "conscience."
 This conscience (the superego) can allow us to feel good when doing something that has a positive impact and can cause us to experience guilt and shame upon doing something we probably should not have done.